 How Much Workers' Comp Insurance Do I Need in Michigan?

-Michigan requires most employers with three or more regular employees to carry workers' compensation insurance.
+Michigan requires most employers with three or more regular employees to get workers' compensation insurance.
 This coverage pays for medical expenses and lost wages if employees get hurt or become ill due to their work.

 Executive officers owning at least 25% of company stock can opt out by filing an exemption form with proof of alternative medical coverage.